OUR VISION

 debbiejpeg.jpeg

-Her recovery and spiritual journey were woven, as parallel paths, with this grassroots organization as they both grew and changed.
+Disability is woven through our founder’s history.
+Between 1989 and 1997, Debbie Kizer consuled in areas of developmental disability, supported employment and systems change.
+In 1995, Kizer was diagnosed with a mental illness and it changed the course of her life.
+Her recovery and spiritual journey were woven, as parallel paths, with this grassroots organization.
 In 2001, it was clear that Jesus Christ was the cornerstone of Imagine Art, and the organization chose a foundation of faith to make a difference in the lives of the artists they served.

 WHAT WE DO